chef/chef-web-docs/chef_master/source/config_rb.rst

    Set the verify mode for HTTPS requests.

    * Use ``:verify_none`` to do no validation of SSL certificates.
-   * Use ``:verify_peer`` to do validation of all SSL certificates, including the Chef server connections, S3 connections, and any HTTPS **remote_file** resource URLs used in the chef-client run.
+   * Use ``:verify_peer`` to do validation of all SSL certificates, including the Chef Infra Server connections, S3 connections, and any HTTPS **remote_file** resource URLs used in the Chef Infra Client run.
 This is the recommended setting.

    Depending on how OpenSSL is configured, the ``ssl_ca_path`` may need to be specified.
 Default value: ``:verify_peer``.